shekeriev/suse-tu/virtual-machines/README.md

 The most up to date version of this document can be found here: <https://github.com/shekeriev/suse-tu/tree/main/virtual-machines>

 ## Hardware Requirements

+*Please note that this applies to all AMD and Intel based computers including the Apple products that use Intel chips.*

 Your hardware is expected to meet the following requirements: